igorv43/cw-hyperlane/WARP-ROUTES-TESTNET.md

 4. **Hyperlane contracts deployed** (see `TESTNET-ARTIFACTS.md`)

-5. **Hyperlane Agent Config File**: The Hyperlane CLI requires an `agent-config.json` file that contains the addresses of Hyperlane contracts on BSC Testnet.
-This file tells the CLI where to find the Mailbox, ISM, and other contracts.

-   **⚠️ IMPORTANT**: If you get the error `No addresses found for chain bsctestnet`, you need to:
-   - Ensure Hyperlane contracts are deployed on BSC Testnet
+   **Note**: The official Hyperlane contracts are already deployed on BSC Testnet by the Hyperlane team.
+The Hyperlane CLI automatically uses the official contract addresses from the [Hyperlane Registry](https://github.com/hyperlane-xyz/hyperlane-registry/tree/main/chains/bsctestnet).
-   - Create or update an `agent-config.json` file with BSC Testnet contract addresses
-   - Point the CLI to this config file using `--agent-config` flag or place it in the default location

 ---